 For US investors, the fact that there will be a recognition event at some point during the term of the investment, at which time income, gain or loss will be recognised, is a foregone conclusion with respect to most investments.
 Thus, the critical tax issues for US investors are the timing and character of income, gain, loss or deduction.
 US investors generally will prefer not to recognise gain until maturity (or until disposition, if they dispose of the instrument prior to maturity) and will prefer to recognise long-term capital gain rather than ordinary income.
 The benefits of capital versus ordinary treatment are twofold.
 First, capital losses can only be used to offset income other than capital gain in limited circumstances.
 Therefore, taxpayers with capital losses generally prefer that their gains be capital to allow them to utilise the capital losses.
-Second, for individual taxpayers, long-term capital gains are taxed on the federal level at a lower rate (currently, at a maximum rate of 37 per cent).
+Second, for individual taxpayers, long-term capital gains are taxed on the federal level at a lower rate (currently, at a maximum rate of 20 per cent) than ordinary income (currently, at a maximum rate of 37 per cent).
 Thus, the tax impact to a US investor can differ significantly depending on whether the structure allows for deferral and whether tax items in respect of the investment are ordinary or capital.